-Not a great female chef.
-A great chef, period.
+Not just a great female chef.
+A great chef with three Michelin stars.

 She was also outraged.

 In her eyes, that extra word -- female -- was unnecessary and irrelevant.
-Creating a separate category for women only served females even more so than the male-dominated industry had already done.
+Creating a separate category for women only served to diminish females even more than the male-dominated industry had already done.

-"They say this is to give females a voice," explains the French-born, San Francisco-based chef, sitting inside her newly minted Bar Crenn, which opened in March.
+"They say this is to give females a voice," explains the French-born, San Francisco-based chef, sitting inside Bar Crenn, which opened in March 2018.
 "We have a voice.
 We're already here.
 We've been here."
-Back in 2012, Crenn, now 53, was the first female chef in the United States to be awarded two Michelin stars for her eponymous San Francisco restaurant, Atelier Crenn.
-Only 14 female chefs from other countries were awarded two and three stars before her, including Elena Arzak, for her namesake restaurant in San Sebastian, and Clare Smyth from Restaurant Gordan Ramsey in the United Kingdom.

 Dominique Crenn, the first female chef in the US to be awarded two Michelin stars.